 Beyond whether a borrower pays, AI analyzes when and how payments cluster — behavioral patterns that predict stress before delinquency appears on a credit report.

 Verdict: Highest predictive value of any behavioral signal — and highest regulatory watch level.
 Lenders deploying AI models built on behavioral data need legal review of model inputs and outputs.
-This is the area where human expertise in the underwriting loop is not optional.
+Human expertise in the underwriting loop is not optional here; the 7 underwriting red flags framework provides the human-review checklist that complements AI behavioral analysis.

 From where I sit in private mortgage servicing, the conversation about alternative data usually starts with origination and stops there.
 That’s the wrong frame.
 The borrower who looks clean at origination using alternative data signals can still drift into distress post-boarding — and the same behavioral patterns AI uses to underwrite are the ones that show up first in our payment processing data.
 A borrower paying later and later each month isn’t a surprise default; it’s a predictable one.
-The lenders who build servicing infrastructure that reads those signals early — not just at underwriting — are the ones who resolve problems before they become $50,000 to $80,000 foreclosures.
+The lenders who build servicing infrastructure that reads those signals early — not just at underwriting — are the ones who resolve problems before they escalate to formal foreclosure proceedings.
 Alternative data doesn’t end at closing.
 It’s a continuous monitoring input.

 How We Evaluated These Data Sources